-1.1.7 Anti-Submarine Warfare
+Anti-Submarine Warfare

 Enemy submarines can be sunk by aircraft, gunfire, torpedoes as well as a variety of specialised anti-submarine weapons: depth charges, hedgehog and squid.
-Anti-submarine weapons are only available on Destroyers (DD), Corvettes (DC) and Torpedo Boats (TB).
-These three ship types are called escorts.
+Anti-submarine weapons are only available on Destroyers (DD) and Corvettes (DC).
+These ship types are called escorts.

-Attacking submarines with gunfire, torpedoes or aircraft is performed as outlined in section 1.1.3, section 1.1.4, section 1.1.5 above.
+Attacking submarines with gunfire, torpedoes or aircraft is performed as outlined previously.
 With the following exceptions:

-- 1) A submerged submarine cannot be targeted in the 3D world.
-Instead, open the tactical map and target the sonar contact.
-This means that the attacking ship must have working sonar equipped. - 2) Torpedoes fired at a submerged submarine automatically have their running depth adjusted to be deeper.
+- 1) A submerged submarine can be targeted by a LEFT CLICK directly on it.
+However, this may be difficult due to range or the submarine's depth so instead, open the tactical map and target the sonar contact.
+However working sonar must be equipped on at least one ship in your fleet or aircraft must be in the air (including land-based) to detect and target submerged contacts. - 2) Torpedoes fired at a submerged submarine automatically have their running depth adjusted to be deeper.
 However torpedoes cannot run deeper than periscope depth.